 Cocaine, commonly referred to as snow, coke or blow, is a dangerous and illegal stimulant that can be found in both powdered and crack rock form.
 Cocaine is snorted through the nose and crack is usually smoked but can be injected.
 It is made from the leaves of a coca plant native to South America and is commonly abused because it enhances mood, increases energy and produces euphoria.
 These effects appear almost immediately after a single dose and disappear from within a few minutes to an hour.
 These short-lasting effects often lead to a binge and crash pattern.
 This binge and crash pattern mean that the individual will take several doses back to back.
+For more information on our specialized cocaine treatment program, contact us.

 Cocaine Use Disorder